-Experiential Learning And Outdoor Education
+Experiential Learning And Outdoor Education in CT

 The Winston Preparatory School’s Outdoor Education Program is an experiential education opportunity that provides all students with the opportunity to develop the “Qualities of an Independent and Sustainable Learner” without the academic pressures of reading and writing.